 Ok let’s be sensible, to landscape your yard, you are going to need equipment, some of it specialized.

-You probably have some landscaping tools, such as a shovel and a rake.
+You probably have some landscaping tools, in the shed, such as a shovel and a rake.

 If they have been in the family for a long time you may want to lash out and buy new ones.